AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-image-svg-data-reference/c-image-data-reference/r-path-cat.md

 Refer to the description of the Image Converter (IC) utility for a complete list of supported file formats.

-Applications that require image ata in multiple different resolutions will perform best when using the Dynamic Media pyramid TIFF (PTIFF) multi-resolution format.
+Applications that require image ata in multiple different resolutions perform best when using the Dynamic Media pyramid TIFF (PTIFF) multi-resolution format.
 The IC utility is used to create PTIFF images from any supported image format.

 ## Default {#path-default}